CyberReboot/vent/docs/source/core_and_plugins.rst

 Disable core/plugin tools
 =========================
 Remove chosen tools from menus.
 For example, let's say there were ten tools but only five were needed.
-Disabling the five unneeded tools would stop the tools from appearing on the menus.
+Disabling the five unneeded tools would stop those tools from appearing on the other menus.

 Enable core/plugin tools
 ========================